It Starts with Us: Plot

-Lily Bloom's daughter Emerson with her ex-husband Ryle Kincaid is now 11 months old.
+Lily Bloom's daughter Emerson with ex-husband Ryle Kincaid is now 11 months old.
 Lily unexpectedly runs into her former lover, Atlas Corrigan, on the streets of Boston, but the encounter is cut short.
 After dropping Emerson off with Ryle, Lily returns to work.
 She is unable to stop thinking about her run-in with Atlas, but is hesitant to text him out of fear of how Ryle will react.

-Atlas' friend Theo convinces him to text Lily, but Atlas is disappointed by her rather curt response.
+Atlas' friend Theo convinces him to text Lily, but Atlas is disappointed by her curt response.
 When Lily returns to her apartment that evening, she finds Ryle and Emerson inside.
 He requests to start having overnights with Emerson, but Lily asserts that Emerson will not be allowed to stay with Ryle overnight until she is old enough to speak.
 She also requests that Ryle return her apartment key, which he begrudgingly does.

-Atlas' restaurants are being vandalized, but he chooses not to report it to the police after he discovers some food missing, empathizing with the vandal as he too was once homeless and starving.
+Atlas' restaurants are being vandalized, but he chooses not to report it to the police after he discovers some food missing, empathizing as he too was once homeless and starving.
 While inspecting some of the damage, he receives a call from his estranged mother, Sutton, whom he hangs up on and immediately blocks.

 Atlas visits Lily at her flower shop.
 Ryle arrives unannounced.
 Lily, nervous about how Ryle will react to seeing Atlas there, hides Atlas in a closet.
 That night, Atlas invites Lily on a date, and she accepts.
 She drops off Emerson with her best friend and Ryle's sister, Allysa.
 While on the drive to their date, Lily falls asleep.
-Instead of waking her up, Atlas occupies himself by reading some of the journal entries that Lily wrote about Atlas when they were kids.
+Instead of waking her, Atlas occupies himself by reading journal entries Lily wrote about him when they were kids.

-When Lily returns to pick up Emerson, she finds Ryle with Emerson watching Finding Nemo.
-Ryle is angry after having deduced that Emerson's middle name, Dory, is dedicated to Atlas because of the significance the movie had to Lily and Atlas when they were children.
+When Lily returns to pick up Emerson, she finds Ryle watching Finding Nemo with her.
+Ryle is angry, having deduced that Emerson's middle name, Dory, is dedicated to Atlas because of the significance the movie had to Lily and Atlas as children, but Lily asserts she chose the name unrelated to Atlas.

-Sutton shows up at one of Atlas' restaurants and reveals to him that he has an eleven-year-old brother named Josh, who is missing.
-Later that night, he waits at one of his restaurants to confront the vandal, who returns and is revealed to be Josh.
-Atlas takes him in and resolves to return Josh to Sutton, but changes his mind after witnessing her abusing Josh.
+Sutton shows up at one of Atlas' restaurants and reveals that he has an eleven-year-old brother named Josh, who is missing.
+Later that night, Atlas waits at one of his restaurants to confront the vandal, who returns and is revealed to be Josh.
+Atlas takes Josh in, initially planning to return him to Sutton, but he changes his mind after witnessing her abusing Josh.